pachterlab/kallisto/source.md

 ---
 {% include JB/setup %}

 The __kallisto__ GitHub repository is [here](https://github.com/pachterlab/kallisto).
 Source code can also be downloaded from the [download page](download.html).
-Currently, __kallisto__ can be built on Linux and Mac.
+Currently, __kallisto__ can be built on Linux, Mac, and Rock64.
+If you are compiling __kallisto__ on the Rock64 (or equivalent ARM64 processor architecture) follow [these steps](rock64_install.html).
 If building on Mac, we suggest using a package manager such as [Homebrew](http://brew.sh) to download dependencies.
 Homebrew is easily installed by copying and pasting the command below at a terminal prompt:

 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 Other dependencies are included, or can be installed using package managers on the system.
 Instructions for building kallisto from source without a package manager are [here](http://pachterlab.github.io/kallisto/local_build.html).